d-alv/bogen_schiesser/README.md

 What's next?
 ##############################
 Precision will be adjustable, based on how much help is wanted.
 High - hits middle of target, medium = general middle, low - only alerts if missing target completely

+- once this is done, I will work on making the wires less intrusive and stabilize raspberry pi.